xiaoxiae/videos/21-photogrammetry/SCRIPT.md

 > grayscale the image (smoothly)
 > show two pixels (drag them out) and why it's hard for RGB images
+> find the correct value for the size of the images - we want enough features for it to be interesting (not too much, not too little)
+> maybe something like 400x300
+> we can animate the shrinking as literally scale and then zoom (or, well, scale back) while showing the dimensions and having the image slightly faded

 For the sake of simplicity, we'll be working with grayscale images for the rest of the video, otherwise comparing values of pixels becomes complicated.
+Let's also shrink them down a bit to see the pixel values better.

 > show the places we're talking about